 Certain unsafe removal methods can cause the tick to salivate and regurgitate into the bite site, which may increase the risk of disease transmission.
 This is just one reason why it’s essential to learn how to remove a tick safely.

-- Applying heat to the tick body with a hot nail or match
+- Applying heat to the tick’ body with a hot nail or match.

-- Covering the tick with petroleum jelly, alcohol, nail polish, or gasoline
+- Covering the tick with petroleum jelly, alcohol, nail polish, or gasoline.

-- Killing the tick while it’s still attached to the skin
+- Killing the tick while it’s still attached to the skin.

-- Crushing, squeezing, twisting, or puncturing the tick
+- Crushing, squeezing, twisting, or puncturing the tick.

-- Handling the tick body with bare hands
+- Handling the tick body with bare hands.

 While you may be eager to remove a tick from your body or your child’s body as quickly as possible, it’s important to have the right supplies on hand first.
 Here’s what you’ll need: